 The current (and insufficient) treatment paradigm can be summed up in basically one sentence:

-It turns out that thyroid hormone management is not quite that simple and several studies have shown that treating based on the TSH ultimately leads to low levels of T3, reduced quality of life and weight gain due to a slower metabolism.
+It turns out that thyroid hormone management is not quite that simple and several studies have shown that treatment based on TSH ultimately leads to low levels of T3, reduced quality of life, and weight gain due to a slower metabolism (7).

 When you look at all the data out there and our current treatment paradigm it’s easy to see why many hypothyroid patients go under-treated and misdiagnosed.